Liam-Weitzel/SIMD-Exploration/README.md

 $make -j && make test
 ```

 Unfortunately, due to the large size of Highway, the host system was unable to build using `$make -j`.
 The build process would consistenly drain the available memory to <1 mb even when specifying to only use one core with `$make -j1`.
-The only option was to use my solid state drive as extra ram using swapfiles:
+The only option was to use the solid state drive of the host system as extra ram using swapfiles:

 ```bash
 $sudo fallocate -l 4G /tmp/swapfile  # Creates a 4 GB swap file